 - Be forgiving.
 Forgive yourself and others for mistakes or wrongdoings.
 Most importantly, if you catch yourself judging others, put your hand over your heart and forgive yourself for doing so.

-Working on our personal development and self-love makes it easier to be kind, patient, and respectful with others.
+Working on our personal development and self-love journey makes it easier to be kind, patient, and respectful with others.
 When we are happy with ourselves and confident in who we are (flaws and all), it becomes easier to see the world for what it is – a place full of beautiful people worthy of our love and kindness.

 When we love ourselves first, we can take care of our own needs without relying on others for happiness or fulfillment.
 We can meet our own emotional needs without someone else having to do it for us.
-And that makes us a better family member, who can actively contribute to the family and is always open to life loving experiences.
+And that makes us a better family member, who can actively contribute to the family and is always open to life-loving experiences.

-Self-love allows us to recognize that despite what some relationships might be like, no one person is responsible for making us feel a certain way or happy all the time.
+Self-love inspiration allows us to recognize that despite what some relationships might be like, no one person is responsible for making us feel a certain way or happy all the time.
 This allows us to be more honest with ourselves about unhealthy relationships.
-Self-love teaches us how to let go of someone and walk away from a person you loved when the relationship is unhealthy and no longer serving us.
+Self-love teaches us how to let go of someone and walk away from a person we loved when the relationship is unhealthy and no longer serving us.

 Remember to be gentle with yourself.
 Loving yourself is a lifelong process.
 It's a continuous journey marked by shifts and changes along the way.
 The more you practice self-love, the more natural it will become.
 Standing in the power of self-love elevates you to the highest frequency to attract everything you want.

 In his best-selling book Love Yourself Like Your Life Depends on It, Kamal Ravikant provides great insights on this topic and how loving himself saved him and his career.
 For more self-love inspiration about the topic, check out our self-love blog, and let us know if you want us to blog about loving yourself more.